 Meeting with Your Instructors

-Meet with instructors 1-on-1 to discuss your VISA during office hours or a scheduled appointment time (in person or virtual).
-You should go through each accommodation you are requesting for the specific course and discuss a plan for implementation.
+Meet with instructors 1-on-1 to discuss your Accommodation Letter during office hours or a scheduled appointment time.
+Go through each accommodation you are requesting and discuss a plan for implementation.

 Following Up with Your Instructors